Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 , who is part of the cardiovascular and thoracic surgical program at Penrose.
 "Not only do we limit donations, we also limit blood loss."
 The practice also reduces the cost of surgery, because providing donated blood can be expensive, he said.
 He estimates Penrose saved $500,000 this year by using fewer blood products during cardiovascular surgeries.

 "We use half the national average for transfusions," he said.
 Mehall is one of only a handful of doctors in Colorado who practice "minimally invasive" surgery as a way to get patients back on their feet as soon as possible.
 Using robotic tools, he can repair hearts through tiny incisions in the patient's side.
 He's been so successful that the coronary bypass surgical program at Penrose has been named in the top 49 nationally by the Society of Thoracic Surgeons.
 The award is considered truly prestigious, he says, because it comes from people actually performing the surgery.
 "It's not one of those awards based on Medicare records," he said.
 "They have a list of protocols and only 49 other hospitals met those protocols."
-Those protocols include avoiding low mortality rates.
+Those protocols include avoiding high mortality rates.

 "This is very focused on open-heart surgery," he said.
 "Nothing else.
 It's the difference between providing good care and providing exceptional care.
 You have to do that extra 10 percent.
 It's tedious, but it's essential."
 Mehall and the two other surgeons,